NMN-Aelius/STM32_LL/README.md

 // Date: 05th August 2024

 This repository is about programming STM32 Micro-Controller using LL (low layer) to interact with the register directly.
-Making the driver for the peripheral, communication protocol, timer, and interrupt is also mentioned.
+Making for the peripheral, communication protocol, timer, and interrupt is also mentioned.